yobleck/gtav_radio/README.md

   - files to be downloaded from 3rd party and placed in audio_files folder where gtav_radio.py is located
     - audio files not included here for legal reasons
     - aHR0cHM6Ly9tZWdhLm56L2ZpbGUvbkZkV2lBREwjd1lJcm4zSXloMEh6MTZUemNsNzVmd0EyT053NHVOMXZSVDh2c042dUxuOA==
+  - (standalone version with no dependencies to come)

  ## Controls
   - "esc" to quit program